Lost city: Rediscovery

 With the development of archaeology and the application of modern techniques, many previously lost cities have been rediscovered.

 Machu Picchu is a pre-Columbian Inca site situated on a mountain ridge above the Urubamba Valley in Peru.
 Often referred to as the "Lost City of the Incas", it is perhaps the most familiar icon of the Inca World.
 Machu Picchu was built around 1450, at the height of the Inca Empire.
 It was abandoned just over 100 years later, in 1572, as a belated result of the Spanish Conquest.
 It is possible that most of its inhabitants died from smallpox introduced by travelers before the Spanish conquistadors arrived in the area.
 In 1911, Melchor Arteaga led the explorer Hiram Bingham to Machu Picchu, which had been largely forgotten by everybody except the small number of people living in the immediate valley.
+Nevertheless, Peruvian explorer and farmer Agustín Lizárraga predated this discovery by 9 years, having found the Inca site on 14 July 1902.
+He left a charcoal inscription bearing the words "A. Lizárraga 1902".

 Helike was an ancient Greek city that sank at night in the winter of 373 BCE.
 The city was located in Achaea, Northern Peloponnesos, two kilometres (12 stadia) from the Corinthian Gulf.
 The city was thought to be legend until 2001, when it was rediscovered in the Helike Delta.
 In 1988, the Greek archaeologist Dora Katsonopoulou launched the Helike Project to locate the site of the lost city.
 In 1994, in collaboration with the University of Patras, a magnetometer survey was carried out in the midplain of the delta, which revealed the outlines of a buried building.
 In 1995, this target was excavated (now known as the Klonis site), and a large Roman building with standing walls was brought to light.
-The city was rediscovered in 2001, buried in an ancient lagoon.